v12mike/newtopiconindex/README.md

-# phpBB-symbols
+# phpBB-New-Topic-On-Index

-This is a phpBB extension adding a convenient means to insert common symbols and accented characters into posts and PMs
+This is a phpBB extension adding a "New Topic" button on the forum index page"

-This extension adds a set of tabs to post/pm editing pages.

-The symbols tabs are added above the standard smilies table.
+The new button leads to a dropdown list of forums where the user has permission to make a new post.

 This version of the extension is designed for the Prosilver style and should be compatible with all styles that inherit from Prosilver.

-To install this extension, copy the directories and files to the /ext/v12mike/symbols/ directory of your phpBB installation and enable the 'Symbols' extension in the ACP customisation panel.
+To install this extension, copy the directories and files to the /ext/v12mike/newtopiconindex/ directory of your phpBB installation and enable the 'New Topic On Index' extension in the ACP customisation panel.

 This extension has no configurable items and no control panel.